Rakovac, Beočin

 Rakovac (Раковац) is a village in Serbia.
 It is situated in the Beočin municipality which is in the Vojvodina province.
 Although, the village is geographically located in Syrmia, it is part of the South Bačka District.
 The village has a Serb ethnic majority and its population numbering 2,137 people as of the 2022 census.
 Rakovac is divided into two parts: Stari Rakovac ("old Rakovac") and Novi Rakovac ("new Rakovac").
 Geographically it is close to the big city of Novi Sad.

+The Rakovac monastery is located in Stari Rakovac.